kt0304/codepath-prework/README.md

 ## NAME_OF_YOUR_APP_HERE

 ### App Description
-The app has one button that changes the tile from black to orange.
+The app has one button that changes "Hello World" from black to orange.

 ### App Walk-though